Namandjé Bumpus: Academic career

+Bumpus received a Presidential Early Career Award for Scientists and Engineers in 2016.

 In July 2018, she was named as Associate Dean for Basic Research at Johns Hopkins University School of Medicine.
 In this role, she serves as an advocate and liaison for basic science researchers working in clinical departments to help facilitate the combination of “basic research” which seeks to answer fundamental scientific questions and “translational research” that seeks to put those findings to use, for example in a clinical setting.